ilarijn/recipebase/documentation/Instructions.md

 #### Viewing a recipe
 Clicking on a recipe name in a listing will show the recipe on a new page.
 You may change the amount of servings by changing the value in the servings field and ingredient amounts will be adjusted accordingly.

-The total calorie value of a recipe is displayed below the servings field and will be adjusted according to amount of servings.
-If any ingredient used in the recipe is missing a kcal value, there will be a disclaimer below the calorie value.
+A calorie value per serving is displayed below the servings field.
+If any ingredient used in the recipe is missing a kcal value, there will be a disclaimer below the text.

 Kcal values are counted only for those ingredients that use their default units in the recipe.
 In other words: for an ingredient's kcal value to be used in a recipe, its unit must be the same in the recipe as the value listed as its default unit in the database, viewable and editable in the listing of ingredients accessed by `Ingredients` in the navigation bar.